Who Is Alex Morgan?

 In 2011, Alex Morgan was drafted first overall in the 2011 Women's Professional Soccer draft by the Western New York Flash.
 That same year, she was on the U.S. women's national team in the 2011 FIFA Women's World Cup.
 The youngest player on the team, she scored her first World Cup goal in the semifinal match against France, and the team went on to the finals (only to lose to Japan in a shootout).

 Once the WPS league suspended play at the end of the 2011 season, Morgan joined the Seattle Sounders Women of the United Soccer Leagues W-League, along with other U.S. national team members like Hope Solo, Sydney Leroux, Stephanie Cox and Megan Rapinoe.
-She later joined the Portland Thorns FC of the National Women's Soccer League.
+She later joined the Portland Thorns FC and then the Orlando Pride of the National Women's Soccer League.

 In 2012, Morgan landed a spot on the U.S. Olympic women's soccer team.
 At the 2012 Summer Olympic Games, held in London, Morgan won her first Olympic medal, a gold, with the American team.
 The team beat Japan, 2-1, in a revengeful match watched by nearly 80,300—the largest soccer crowd in Olympics history.
 The victory marked the fourth of five Olympic titles won by the American women's squad since women's soccer was first included in the Olympics (1996).